-If you can see, today we can be living in a frantic world always doing things.
-Life today is rush, rush, rush to get things done which means you append a lot of time on autopilot doing things.
+If you can see, today we live in a frantic world.
+We are always busy doing things.
+Life today is rush, rush, rush to get things done.
+This means you spend lots of time on autopilot, doing things.
 Worries about many things can be persistent and taint out lives negatively.
 Mindfulness offers us a choice.
 We can get away from worrying about what might happen and instead meditate on what is actually happening, right here and right now.
 It allows us to stop doing things for a short time and instead start actually being ourselves.

 Are You Living on Autopilot?